Indoor+outdoor cafe at east garden. Elevated structure provides visual anchor for new entry & protects outdoor area for cafe.

 Museum of Contemporary Art Detroit, Detroit, MI

-The project includes redesigned & expanded museum exhibition & event spaces, café, support and administrative functions, as well as new exterior surrounds.
-The new vision for infrastructure and grounds will work to invigorate MOCAD's already robust programming and community engagement, and position the museum as an energetic catalyst for the resurgence of Midtown
+The project includes new and expanded museum entry, exhibition & event spaces, café, support & administrative functions, as well as generous outdoor art & event spaces that open directly onto Woodward Avenue for the first time.
+The new vision for infrastructure and grounds will work to invigorate MOCAD's already robust music & arts programming and community engagement, and position the museum as an energetic catalyst for the resurgence of Midtown.

-The proposal has been selected as the 2013 winner of The Architectural Review Future Projects Award for the category of “Old & New” and honored with a special mention in the Architizer A+ Awards for the “Architecture +Urban Transformation” category.
+R+L/JCFO's design has been recognized with the 2014 New York State Design Award of Excellence in the Unbuilt category, the 2013 Architectural Review Future Projects Award for the category of “Old & New”, and honored with a special mention in the Architizer A+ Awards for the “Architecture +Urban Transformation” category.
 The design is cited by the Future Project jury as “an inspirational project that combines past and present in a well resolved and convincing manner.
 It creates new space for new creativity in a post-industrial city.”

-The proposal is funded by a LINC/Ford Foundation Space for Change grant and scheduled for public release mid-2013.
+The proposal is funded by a LINC/Ford Foundation Space for Change grant.

 Lyn Rice and Astrid Lipka, Principals